-- Take one pie crust piece out of the refrigerator.
+- Take one dough piece out of the refrigerator.
 On a lightly floured surface, roll it into a circle slightly bigger than your ramekin.
 Line the bottom and sides of the ramekin with the crust, patching it together if necessary.
 Fill the crust with half of the pie filling.

-- Take another pie crust piece and roll into a circle just big enough to cover the top.
+- Take another dough piece and roll into a circle just big enough to cover the top.
 Place it on top and seal the edges.
 Cut a few slits in the top to let steam escape.

-- Repeat with the remaining pie crust and filling.
+- Repeat with the remaining pie dough and filling.